weisong0908/common-shop-web-client/README.md

 ## About This Project

-This is the web application for the an imaginery e-commerce website called "**Common Shop**".
+This is the web application for an imaginery e-commerce website called "**Common Shop**".
 It is built with Vue.js as a single page application.

 CICD is implemented with Github Actions and the web application is hosted [here](https://common-shop.tengweisong.com).